Color book: German White Book

 The German White Book (Das Deutsche Weißbuch) was a publication by the German government of 1914 documenting their claims for the causes of World War I. The British institution of political blue books with official publications of diplomatic documents found its way to Germany relatively late.
 There was a lively debate about whether it was appropriate and necessary long before the first German one appeared, and also afterward among the German public, and especially in the state parliaments (Landtag).

 The full title was "The German White Book about the outbreak of the German-Russian-French war".
 An authorized English translation appeared in 1914.

 The book contained extracts of diplomatic material intended to attribute the war's cause to other sources.
 There were many fewer dispatches in the White Book than in the British Blue Book, and those that were included were mostly to illustrate a point in the narrative of the White Book.

+Germany also issued a white book with documents from the seized Belgium diplomatic archives, seeking to justify the German invasion and occupation.